-The percentage of male students aged 15 to 16 years in Latvia who had first drunk alcohol at age 12 or less was greatest among those whose mothers had lower levels of educational attainment and least for those whose mothers had intermediate levels of educational attainment.
-Among female students, there was little difference by level of maternal educational attainment.
+The percentage of male students in Lithuania aged 15 to 16 years who had first drunk alcohol at age 12 increased slightly with level of maternal education - it was greatest whose mothers had tertiary educational attainment.
+Among female students, those whose mothers had intermediate levels of educational attainment were least likely to have drunk alcohol at 12 or earlier.